armon222/MIST-4600/README.md

 ![image](https://github.com/armon222/MIST-4600/assets/62662242/6d73f7fe-7e43-49ce-8326-dd00fb232402)

 Query 6 illustrates the value of the top executives to the team.
 This information could help decision-making when deciding a manager's salary down the line or a comparable to new manager salaries when they are hiring.
-The numbers listed above can serve as a baseline for negotiations between ownership and the team.
+The numbers listed above can serve as a baseline for negotiations between ownership and the managers.

 ### Query 7